vlad-io/DLMDS-EDE02-CODE/readme.md

 7. To shut down, stop the containers in Docker Desktop (if installed) or Ctrl+C in the terminal where the `docker-compose up` command was executed.

-# Infrastructure as code: Docker image details
+# Infrastructure as code

+The Docker image details

-1. Injestor
+A. Injestor

 The docker image that retrieves a dataset from Kaggle.
 It can be used independently from the docker-compose, if a 'data-in' volume is provided in the `docker run` command